void-linux/void-docs/src/installation/guides/fde.md

 Before we enter the chroot to finish up configuration, we do the actual install.

+`xbps-install` might ask you to [verify the RSA keys](../../xbps/index.md#verifying-rsa-keys) for the packages you are installing.

 ```
 # xbps-install -Sy -R https://alpha.de.repo.voidlinux.org/current -r /mnt base-system lvm2 cryptsetup grub
 [*] Updating `https://alpha.de.repo.voidlinux.org/current/x86_64-repodata' ...